tanav2202/starred/README.md

 ## Python

-- [radi-cho/datasetGPT](https://github.com/radi-cho/datasetGPT) - Generate textual and conversational datasets with LLMs.
+- [radi-cho/datasetGPT](https://github.com/radi-cho/datasetGPT) - A command-line interface to generate textual and conversational datasets with LLMs.
 - [cleanlab/cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
 - [orcax/PGPR](https://github.com/orcax/PGPR) - Reinforcement Knowledge Graph Reasoning for Explainable Recommendation
 - [NVlabs/prismer](https://github.com/NVlabs/prismer) - The implementation of "Prismer: A Vision-Language Model with An Ensemble of Experts".